evanRubinsteinIT/socketScanner/README.md

 ## About

 This was a project I wanted to make to learn more about networking and Python.
-As of now, I wouldn't say that it's a good tool to use since it's pretty barebones, but I plan on improving it over time.
+Fairly basic right now, but I plan on building on it over time.

 ## Installation